Cordyceps (mace): properties, contraindications, how to take

 .
 Do you need to take breaks from cordycep?

 .
-Does cordyceps lower blood pressure?.
+Does cordyceps lower blood pressure? .

 .
-Where does cordyceps grow?.
+Where does cordyceps grow? .

 Cordyceps grows mainly in the Tibetan Highlands in the highest mountain areas of Nepal and Tibet.
 It is a relatively rare mushroom and is difficult to collect.
 This makes it expensive - its price is as high as £20,000 per kilogram.

 .
-Can matzo beetle infect humans?.
+Can passionflower infect humans? .

 .
-Can cordyceps be cultured?.
+Can cordyceps be cultured? .

-Yes, it is possible to grow Cordyceps, but it is difficult and expensive.
+Yes, it is possible to grow cordyceps, but it is difficult and expensive.
 Cordyceps needs special conditions to thrive.
 The cordyceps mycelium grows vigorously in the dark at 12-23°C. It usually takes about 21 days for most strains to develop eggs.

 .